Job Details

 Job description:

-The Global Scholars Program (GSP) is a living-learning community that prepares undergraduate students (sophomores and above) for culturally responsive global leadership.
+The Global Scholars Program (GSP) is a living-learning community that prepares undergraduate students (sophomores and above) for culturally-responsive global leadership.
 Our approximately 120 members hold citizenships in dozens of countries and collectively speak over 30 languages, making our community one of the most globally diverse on campus.
-During their first year of membership, approximately 80 Global Scholars live together in the same residence hall and complete a 2-semester course sequence on urgent global issues, immersed in an ongoing intercultural academic and social experience.
-About 40 students are selected to return to GSP for a second or third year, serving in one of our student staff or volunteer roles.

 GSP seeks a graduate student Student Engagement Coordinator (SEC) to work closely with the GSP associate director and another SEC to co-supervise GSP’s second and third-year student leaders (student staff and volunteers).
-These student leaders facilitate various educational and community-building activities for the first-year Global Scholars.
+The SECs’ primary responsibilities fall into the following two categories:

-Assisting with Student Leadership and Community Engagement
+1) Assisting with Student Leadership and Community Engagement

 The selected SEC will be assigned to 2-3 groups of our student staff or volunteers to help train and co-supervise them in their roles.
 The SEC's assigned role groups will depend upon the SEC's background experiences and skills.
 These role groups include:

-SECs facilitate student leaders' weekly meetings, developing agendas that help students practice collaboration, purpose-driven event coordination, goal-setting, and self-reflection with culturally-diverse group members.
-SECs also conduct routine individual check-ins and follow-up with students as needed.
 SECs take a developmental and educational approach when students show signs of disengagement, difficulty meeting their goals, and/or group dynamics that potentially harm relationships.
 Finally, SECs serve as a central point person for student-organized events in order to support communication between leadership groups.

 Other Projects Depending on the Selected Candidate’s Interests and Program Needs